 Printing Performance

 Second, PLA is widely accessible, and the consumer 3D printing industry has grown enough that PLA filament is readily available online.
 It’s also pretty cheap, starting from around $20 per kilogram.
-Other filaments, such as PETG, costs a few extra dollars per kilogram, and there are fewer options.
+Other filaments, such as PETG, cost a few extra dollars per kilogram, and there are fewer options.

 Third, PLA is quite tolerant of varying print settings (within reason), so achieving a good print is pretty easy without a lengthy testing process to perfect slicer settings.
 Most default slicer profiles will leave you with a satisfactory model right off the bat, and just a little bit of adjustment can improve your prints even more.
 In contrast, ABS, PETG, and TPU are all sensitive to slicer settings, so your slicer profiles for these materials need to be delicately tuned to produce good prints.